Geogi/CriojoSC/README.md

 --------
 1. Install the following dependencies: [Git](http://git-scm.com/), [Maven](http://maven.apache.org/).
 On Linux, get them from your distro repositories.
 2. Clone from GitHub: `$ git clone https://github.com/Geogi/criojomin.git`.
-3. Compile Criojo-Min: `$ mvn compile`.
+3. Compile CriojoSC: `$ mvn compile`.
 The .class files will be located at `target/fr/paulblouet/criojomin/`.
 4. If you want the JAR: `$ mvn package`.
 It will be located at `target/`.

 Generating the API